prp aftercare

 How much water should I drink during PRP aftercare?

-Can I exercise right after PRP treatment?
+Can I exercise after PRP treatment?